xHotShotsx/Typology/Socionics/Intertype Relations/A Representation-Theoretic Framework for Intertype Relations in Socionics.md

 This paper resolves the obstruction by replacing direct group actions with induced abelian representations derived from dichotomy systems.
 By isolating orbital invariants via a 2-cocycle structure and encoding residual variance through selector dichotomies, intertype relations become representable as affine actions on a vector space over $\mathbb{Z}_{2}$.

-We classify all dichotomy systems preserving orbital
+We classify all dichotomy systems preserving orbital structure, characterise their invariant subgroups, and show how selector dichotomies resolve coset ambiguity without generating new relations.
+This yields a unified representation-theoretic a

 # 2. Foundational Objects and Notation